Adelodunpeter25/migrator/README.md

 **The Universal Migration CLI for Python Apps**

 A lightweight, framework-agnostic database migration tool for Python projects using SQLAlchemy.
-Migrator automates what Alembic requires developers to set up manually — making migrations as simple as Django's `makemigrations` and `migrate`, but flexible enough for any project.
+Migrator automates what Alembic requires developers to set up manually — making migrations as simple as Django's `makemigrations` and `migrate`, but flexible enough for Python any project.

 ## ✨ Features